ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Configuration Parameters {#default-values-conf}

-For each of the configuration parameters listed below, the Group Manager assumes the following pre-configured default value, if none is specified by the Administrator.
+For each of the configuration parameters listed below, the Group Manager uses the following pre-configured default value, if that parameter is not specified by the Administrator.

+* 'group_mode' - The Group Manager SHOULD use the CBOR simple value `true` (0xf5).

-* For 'group_mode', the Group Manager SHOULD use the CBOR simple value `true` (0xf5).
+* 'pairwise_mode' - The Group Manager SHOULD use the CBOR simple value `true` (0xf5).

-* If 'group_mode' has value `true` (0xf5), the Group Manager SHOULD use the default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} as follows: the value of 'sign_enc_alg' for the parameter 'gp_enc_alg' defined in this document; the value of 'sign_alg' and 'sign_params' for the corresponding parameters defined in this document.
+* 'gp_enc_alg', 'sign_alg', and 'sign_params' - If the value of 'group_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD use the default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} as follows: the value of 'sign_enc_alg' for the parameter 'gp_enc_alg' defined in this document; the value of 'sign_alg' and 'sign_params' for the corresponding parameters defined in this document.

    Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

-* If 'group_mode' has value `true` (0xf5), the Group Manager SHOULD use the CBOR simple value `false` (0xf4) for the parameter 'det_req'.
+* 'alg', 'ecdh_alg', and 'ecdh_params' - If the value of 'pairwise_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg', and 'ecdh_params'.

-* If 'det_req' has value `true` (0xf5), the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the parameter 'det_hash_alg'.

-* For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value `true` (0xf5).
+* 'det_req' - If the value of both 'group_mode' and 'pairwise_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD add the parameter 'det_req' to the group configuration and SHOULD set its value to the CBOR simple value `false` (0xf4).

-* If 'pairwise_mode' has value `true` (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg', and 'ecdh_params'.
+* 'det_hash_alg' - If the value of 'det_req' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD add the parameter 'det_hash_alg' to the group configuration and SHOULD set its value to -16 (COSE algorithm encoding for SHA-256).

-* For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.
+For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.

 ### Status Parameters

-For each of the status parameters listed below, the Group Manager assumes the following pre-configured default value, if none is specified by the Administrator.
+For each of the status parameters listed below, the Group Manager uses the following pre-configured default value, if that parameter is not specified by the Administrator.

-* For 'active', the Group Manager SHOULD use the CBOR simple value `false` (0xf4).
+* 'active' - The Group Manager SHOULD use the CBOR simple value `false` (0xf4).

-* For 'group_description', the Group Manager SHOULD use the CBOR simple value `null` (0xf6).
+* 'group_description' - The Group Manager SHOULD use the CBOR simple value `null` (0xf6).

-* For 'max_stale_sets', the Group Manager SHOULD use the CBOR unsigned integer with value 3, consistent with what is defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'max_stale_sets' - The Group Manager SHOULD use the CBOR unsigned integer with value 3, consistent with what is defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* For 'gid_reuse', the Group Manager SHOULD use the CBOR simple value `false` (0xf4).
+* 'gid_reuse' - The Group Manager SHOULD use the CBOR simple value `false` (0xf4).

-* For 'app_groups', the Group Manager SHOULD use the empty CBOR array.
+* 'app_groups' - The Group Manager SHOULD use the empty CBOR array.

-* For 'group_policies', the Group Manager SHOULD use the default values defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'group_policies' - The Group Manager SHOULD use the default values defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 # Interactions with the Group Manager # {#interactions}